taro

 • Rich in fiber, promoting digestive health and regularity.

-• Excellent source of vitamin B6, supporting brain function and energy metabolism.
+• Excellent source of vitamin B6, supporting brain health and energy metabolism.

 • Contains vitamin C, boosting the immune system and acting as an antioxidant.

-• Good source of potassium, helping to regulate blood pressure and heart health.
+• Good source of potassium, which helps regulate blood pressure.

-• Provides manganese, essential for bone health and metabolism.
+• Provides manganese, important for bone health and metabolism.

 Storage Tips